-Fortunately, our Plano eye doctors offer extensive pediatric eye care, including contact lenses meant to address myopia and stop or slow its progression.
+Fortunately, our East Plano eye doctors offer extensive pediatric eye care, including contact lenses meant to address myopia and stop or slow its progression.
 Want to know more about contact lenses for myopia?
 Take a look below!

 Contacts That Can Help With Myopia

 Finding the right type of contact lens to help your child with their myopia starts with a comprehensive eye exam with our local optometrist at Switalski Eye Care.
 Once we’ve taken a look at your kid’s eyes, we’ll be able to assess how best to help.

 Here are some of the most popular options available to help your child:

 Ortho-k lenses are a special type of contacts that are worn at night, which gently reshape your cornea as you sleep.
 This allows you to wake up the next morning and enjoy improved vision for the whole day without further need for contacts or glasses.

 Ortho-k lenses have also been shown to slow the progression of myopia in kids.

 The daily effects of these lenses are temporary, so it is essential that they be worn every night to maximize their ability to improve your child’s vision, as well as slow their myopia progression significantly.

 Bifocal and Multifocal Contact Lenses